KahaanGandhi/Oscillators.jl/README.md

 ## Cloning the Repository

-To clone the repository to your local machine, run:
+To clone the repository to your local machine:

 ```bash
 $ git clone https://github.com/KahaanGandhi/Oscillations.jl.git